Tax planning for a Joe Biden presidency

 The first thing to keep in mind is that presidential candidates run on a high-level tax policy, not specific legislation.
 The President does not write our laws, Congress does.
 There have been many differences between what a candidate wants to do with the tax code and what actually gets implemented.
 The most recent example was President Trump.
 He had the help of a clear majority in both houses of Congress, yet still could not get all the provisions he wanted into tax legislation.

 It will be even more difficult for President-elect Biden to achieve all the items on which he campaigned.
 If a Republican wins either of the two Georgia Senate races, sweeping changes are highly unlikely because Republicans will have a majority in the Senate.
-However, even if both seats are won by Democrats (resulting in essentially a 50/50 split in the Senate), big changes remain unlikely.
+However, even if both seats are won by Democrats (resulting in essentially a 50/50 split in the Senate), getting big changes passed should be challenging.

 Some of the provisions President-elect Biden campaigned for include: